artsy/doppler/app/views/content/terms.md

 3.6 You will not (and will not assist or encourage any third party to) rent, sell, lease, commercially license, rent or sell derivative works or products based on, or otherwise derive revenue in any currency from, any API Content (or any copies thereof).

 3.7 API Content may contain copyright or trademark notices, or other proprietary notices indicating its source or ownership, and may be subject to third-party rights (for example, and without limitation, copyrights, trademark rights, privacy rights or publicity rights) and third-party conditions (for example, and without limitation, attribution requirements or additional licenses).
+You are solely responsible for determining and complying with all such applicable third-party rights and conditions that may apply to your use of any API Content in any manner or for any purpose.
 You will not remove, modify or conceal any such notices on the Services, in Your Application or elsewhere.

-3.8 You are solely responsible for determining and complying with all applicable third-party rights and conditions that may apply to your use of any API Content in any manner or for any purpose.

-3.9 You will not transfer any data that you obtain through the API (including but not limited to any User data, whether or not it is anonymous or aggregated) to (or use any such data in connection with) any ad network, data broker, or other advertising or monetization related service.
+3.8 You will not transfer any data that you obtain through the API (including but not limited to any User data, whether or not it is anonymous or aggregated) to (or use any such data in connection with) any ad network, data broker, or other advertising or monetization related service.

-3.10 If you obtain any data about a User through the API, you will delete all such data within twenty-four (24) hours if that User asks you to, unless you are required to keep such data by applicable law or regulation or by a separate agreement with us.

-3.11 You will not use the API to access, aggregate or store any geographic location information associated with any User, or to collect any User’s password or transaction or inquiry records.
+3.9 If you obtain any data about a User through the API, you will delete all such data within twenty-four (24) hours if that User asks you to, unless you are required to keep such data by applicable law or regulation or by a separate agreement with us.
+You will not use the API to access, aggregate or store any geographic location information associated with any User, or to collect any User’s password or transaction or inquiry records.
 You will not store, use or disclose any User's non-public information.

-3.12 Some Artwork Images, software, or other API Content may be offered under a third-party license (such as a Creative Commons license or an open source license) that we will notify and/or make available to you.
+3.10 Some Artwork Images, software, or other API Content may be offered under a third-party license (such as a Creative Commons license or an open source license) that we will notify and/or make available to you.
 Such license may be more permissive than some of these Terms, and/or may contain provisions that expressly override some of these Terms, in which case such license will control with respect to the use of such API Content (but not with respect to the use of any other API Content).

-3.13 Nothing these Terms is intended to prevent you from exercising any intellectual property rights that you may have in Your User Content in any manner that is completely independent from and unconnected with, and does not in any way access, use, or rely on the API.

 ##4.
 Your Application

-4.1 Please be advised that Your Application must be non-commercial.
-You must not: (i) charge any individual or entity a fee or otherwise ask or require them to pay in any currency to access or use Your Application (or any part of Your Application); or (ii) otherwise derive revenue in any currency through the operation, provision or use of Your Application (including but not limited to advertising or licensing revenue).
+4.1 In order for you to be able to use the API pursuant to these Terms, Your Application must be non-commercial.
+For example, you cannot: (i) charge any individual or entity a fee or otherwise ask or require them to pay to access or use Your Application (or any part thereof); or (ii) otherwise derive revenue through the operation, provision or use of Your Application (including but not limited to advertising or licensing revenue).

-4.2 Please be advised that Production of Your Application is strictly prohibited without our express prior written permission ("Production Permission").
-Unless you receive Production Permission from us, you may develop and operate Your Application under these Terms for your own **experimental, internal use only,** and you may not distribute, license, or otherwise make Your Application available to any third party, for free or otherwise.
-You must request separate Production Permission from us for each of Your Applications that you may wish to make available to third parties, and Production Permission may be granted or denied at our complete discretion in each case.

-4.3 You agree to obtain and maintain all necessary rights and licenses related to Your Application, and to ensure that Your Application does not violate or infringe the rights of any third party.
+4.2 You agree to obtain and maintain all necessary rights and licenses related to Your Application, and to ensure that Your Application does not violate or infringe the rights of any third party.

-4.4 Your Application, and the look and feel of Your Application, must not be confusingly similar to any of the Services (as determined at our sole discretion).
+4.3 Your Application, and the look and feel of Your Application, must not be confusingly similar to any of the Services (as determined at our sole discretion).

-4.5 We reserve the right, but have no obligation, to monitor Your Application (which may include using Your Application) for compliance with these Terms, and to analyze Your Application for any commercial and non-commercial purposes, without notice, at any time at our sole discretion.
+4.4 We reserve the right, but have no obligation, to monitor Your Application (which may include using Your Application) for compliance with these Terms, and to analyze Your Application for any purposes, without notice, at any time at our sole discretion.

-4.6 The following provisions in this section 4.6 apply to each of Your Applications (if any) for which Production Permission is granted.

-4.6.1 You will have a terms of use and a privacy policy for Your Application that accurately describes to users of Your Application (“Your Users”) how you may collect and use their data.
-You will post a visible link to your terms of use and privacy policy in Your Application where Your Users may easily access them.

-4.6.2 You will comply with your privacy policy at all times.
-You will also comply with all applicable local, state, national, and international laws, rules, and regulations with respect to collection of data from Your Users and use, disclosure, and protection of such data, including but not limited to applicable guidelines of the U.S. Federal Trade Commission.
-If you collect personally identifiable information from children under the age of thirteen (13) through or in connection with Your Application, you will not knowingly share such information with us.
+4.5 You agree to comply with all applicable local, state, national, and international laws, rules, and regulations in connection with Your Application, and you will require your users to also comply with the foregoing.

-4.6.3 You will require Your Users to comply with all applicable laws and third-party rights when accessing or using Your Application.
-You will include these requirements in your terms of use.
-You will not knowingly enable Your Users to violate any applicable law or third-party right.

-4.6.4 You are solely responsible for providing all necessary support and technical assistance to Your Users.
-You agree that we will have no obligation to provide any such support or assistance to any of Your Users, and you will not represent to any of Your Users that we are available to do so.

 ##5.
 Brand Features